Chareeef/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 ## 2. Importance of Tests

 Tests play a crucial role in software development.
 They help catch bugs early, ensure that changes don't break existing functionality, and provide a safety net for refactoring.
-By having comprehensive tests, you can have confidence in the reliability of your code.
+By having comprehensive tests, we can have confidence in the reliability of your code.

 ## 3. Writing Docstrings for Tests